kmorrell27/UpperCrustCatering/ready-to-heat.md

 Choose from the options below. \$35 for each selection.
 All dishes include reheating instructions.

-1. Lasagna w/Meat sauce or Vegetarian
+1. Lasagna (meat sauce _or_ vegetarian) with Garlic Bread & Caesar Salad
-2. Mostaccoli w/beef & Italian Sausage or Vegetarian
+2. Mostaccoli (w/beef & Italian Sausage _or_ Vegetarian) with Garlic Bread and
+   Caesar Salad
-3. Italian Beef comes with hot & sweet peppers
+3. Italian Beef with Rolls and Mac and Cheese and Baked Beans - comes with hot & sweet peppers
+4. BBQ Pulled Pork with Rolls with Mac and Cheese and Baked Beans
-4. Pot Roast - includes dinner rolls & butter
+5. Pot Roast with Baby New Potatoes and Carrots - includes dinner rolls & butter
+6. Meatloaf with Mashed Potatoes, Gravy and Green Beans
-5. Hungarian Beef Tips over Rice
+7. Hungarian Beef Tips over Rice
+8. Baked Chicken with Rice Pilaf and Vegetable Medley
-6. Braised Beef Brisket - French Rolls available for additional \$ 2.00
+9. Braised Beef Brisket with Garlic Mashed Potatoes - French Rolls available for additional \$ 2.00

 All meals above are made to freeze and reheat well!